siemens/ix/packages/documentation/docs/controls/forms/_forms-behavior_styleguide.md

   In this strategy, the submit button is disabled until all required input controls are filled or controls are valid.
 This helps prevent users from submitting invalid data to the server.
   - Pro: Prevents sending invalid data to the server.
   - Pro: Communicates issues with the form.
-  - Con: Doesn't specify missing or incorrect fields, which can be frustrating.
+  - Con: Doesn't specify missing or incorrect fields which can be frustrating.
   - Con: Some screen readers may not read out the disabled submit button, causing confusion.

 ### Strategy 2: Always enable submit button